grafana/pyroscope/docs/sources/operators-guide/configure-agent/language-support/jvm.md

 # JVM

-JVM and Java don't support natively [pprof endpoints](https://pkg.go.dev/net/http/pprof), but we are building a library ([jpprof](https://github.com/grafana/JPProf)) to make it possible.
+JVM and Java don't support [pprof endpoints](https://pkg.go.dev/net/http/pprof) natively, but we are building a library ([jpprof](https://github.com/grafana/JPProf)) to make it possible.

 The library currently is available on the [maven central repository](https://search.maven.org/search?q=g:com.grafana) under the `com.grafana` group.